tsackton/taelgar/Gazetteer/The Western Green Sea Region/Tyrwingha/Oracle of the Riven.md

+---
+tags: [place]
+displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+campaignInfo: []
-# The Oracle of the Riven
+name: Oracle of the Riven
+placeType:
+partOf:
+---

 The royal electors of [[Tyrwingha]].
 There are six of these royal electors: